buyallmemes/blog-api/posts/20240422-testing-guideline.md

 #### **Testing simplification is a great reason to refactor production code**

-I once heard a phrase from a seasoned dev: "Changing production code because of tests is a bad practice!" — it goes without saying that the project codebase was one of the worst I ever worked with till this day.
+I once heard a phrase from a seasoned dev: "Changing production code because of tests is a bad practice!" — it goes without saying that the project codebase was one of the worst I ever worked with to this day.

-The pinnacle of this project for me was a 4-week sprint, during which my team was extremely busy, but managed to produce so little output, that during the monthly project demo, all we have to show for it was a small green text on a couple of web pages.
+The pinnacle of this project for me was a 4-week sprint, during which my team was extremely busy, but managed to produce so little output, that during the monthly project demo, all we had to show for it was a small green text on a couple of web pages.
 And nobody was laughing, because other teams(~15 in total) managed to produce even less.
 A couple of months later, the project with a 20mil euro a year budget was canceled after approximately 4 years of development.